 These unexpected coverages typically come standard on even the most basic policy.
 But if you go for the optional coverages, you can protect even more.

-And hey, if you live in a state where Esurance offers homeowners insurance (Minnesota, for instance), get a free quote and see how we can help safeguard your home, cover your belongings, and protect your personal liability.
+And hey, if you live in a state where Esurance offers homeowners insurance, get a free quote and see how we can help safeguard your home, cover your belongings, and protect your personal liability.